HackYourFuture/study/software-development/SDLC.md

 **Who is responsible:** Engineers, either a (senior) software engineer of the team or an architect<br/>

 ## Software Development
-**Background**: In this phase the actual coding starts and the system is build.
-One or multiple engineer start to build the entire system writing code in a chosen programming language.
+**Background**: In this phase the actual coding starts and the system is built.
+One or multiple engineers start to build the entire system writing code in a chosen programming language.
 The requirements and the high level architecture design usually serve as input to this phase.
-As there are usually more than one engineer involved, and in the future other engineers might need to work on the code you created it’s common that the engineers follow the coding guidelines of the company they are working for.
+As there are usually more than one engineer involved, and in the future other engineers might need to work on the code you created.
+It’s common that the engineers follow the coding guidelines of the company they are working for.
 During development sometimes shortcuts are taken to get faster to market.
 These shortcut are sometimes called technical debt.
 Wikipedia states; Technical Debt is a concept in software development that reflects the implied cost of additional rework caused by choosing an easy (limited) solution now instead of using a better approach that would take longer.<br/>

 **Output**: Written code <br/>
 **Who is responsible**: Engineers

 ## Testing
 **Background:** Testing is mentioned as a separate phase but usually already starts earlier.
 Tests are written during development to automate some of the testing.
 Generally in this phase the requirements used as the starting point of the application are used to test the functionality of the software.
 Any defects found are assigned to developers to get them fixed.
 As described above, testing is an integral part of the development phase as more and more tests can be automated.